Jan De Nul subsea cable vessels expand fleet for offshore operations

 Jan De Nul is expanding its fleet with new trenching vessels to support subsea cable installation and protection in offshore energy projects.

-Jan De Nul Group is expanding its capabilities with new Jan De Nul subsea cable vessels designed to support installation and protection activities in offshore energy projects.
+Jan De Nul Group is expanding its fleet with new Jan De Nul subsea cable vessels to support offshore energy projects.
+This investment reflects rising demand for subsea cable infrastructure driven by offshore wind, interconnections, and global energy transition initiatives.

-Designed by Ulstein Design & Solutions and to be constructed at China Merchants Heavy Industry, the vessel will incorporate Jan De Nulโ€™s ultra-low emission (ULEv) technology.
-Its engines can operate on biofuel and are prepared for future methanol use.
+Ulstein Design & Solutions designed the vessel, and China Merchants Heavy Industry will construct it.
+In addition, the ship will feature ultra-low emission (ULEv) technology.
+Its engines can run on biofuel and are prepared for future methanol use, supporting sustainability goals.

-With the addition of these Jan De Nul subsea cable vessels, the company now has four vessels under construction dedicated to cable installation and protection, along with one vessel undergoing conversion.
+With these additions, Jan De Nul now has four vessels under construction dedicated to subsea cable work, along with one vessel undergoing conversion.
+This expansion highlights ongoing investment in offshore renewable energy infrastructure and subsea transmission systems.

 Share